Vonng/isd/README.md

 ### Get This Year's Daily Summary

-Get latest daily observation summary (daily, monthly, yearly)
+Get the latest daily observation summary (daily, monthly, yearly)

 > NOTICE: Will download directly from noaa. (check your proxy if too slow! about 60MB per year)
 > around 3~4 GB original zipped file, 20 GB in database